bicerfatih/Fine-Tuning-LLAMA-2-With-Custom-Dataset-Using-QLoRA-Sentiment-Analysis/README.md

 - `main.py` - The main script that ties all components of the project together.
 - `prediction.py` - Script used to make predictions using the trained model.
 - `sentiment_analysis_part1.csv` - Sample dataset used for sentiment analysis.
+- `sentiment_analysis_part2.csv` - Sample dataset used for sentiment analysis.
 - `train.py` - Script for training the sentiment analysis model.

 ## Installation